lsdev14/karma-ng-stripScript-preprocessor/README.md

 };
 ```

-###You can use another preprocessors together with ng-stripScript
+###You can use other preprocessors together with ng-stripScript

 ```bash
 npm install karma-ng-i18n-preprocessor --save-dev